 - Backup safety items: whistle, flashlight, satellite phone

-- Things to keep you from getting bored: books (Into the Wild perhaps?), small games, drawing material
+- Things to keep you from getting bored: books, small games, drawing material

 - Pack light.
 Bring only the essentials.